NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 ### System Tests
 In `FTP_Upload/test` there is a simple system test called `testSystem.sh` that uses `shunit2` to provide test library support.
 This test must be run on the upload machine (not the development machine) after the installation process is complete.
 The cloud server that the machine is configured to upload to must also be available.
+_N.B.: As of release v2.4.0, some of the tests in testSystem.sh are buggy and will be fixed in future releases._

 To run the tests, change to the `FTP_Upload/test` directory on the upload machine, and give the command,